pnfsoftware/jeb-androsig/README.md

-# **jeb2-androsig plugins** - ANDROID SIGNATURE MATCHING SYSTEM
+# Androsig - Android Library Code Matching for JEB

 ## Introduction

-The main function of the Dalvik library recognition plugins is to help deobfuscating obfuscated applications.
-Using our semi-generic collection of signatures for common libraries, library code can be recognized; methods and classes can be renamed; package hierarchies can be rebuilt.
+The purpose of this plugin is to help deobfuscate obfuscated applications.
+Using our generic collection of signatures for common libraries, library code can be recognized; methods and classes can be renamed; package hierarchies can be rebuilt.

-To be used with JEB v2.2.8.
-It will ship end of August.
+Minimum JEB version: v2.2.8 Business or Enterprise.

-For more information about the matching system, please see our **Blog**.
+Tutorial on how to use: [blog](https://www.pnfsoftware.com/blog/)

 ## Components